 - To provide a more consistent grade 4 descent from top to bottom - To make this descent more accessible and therefore of greater value to the track system as a whole.
+Consider addition of some grade 5 features.

 • High - whilst not essential, this work is important in developing a consistent grade 4 descent.